ishan-modi/Dollar-Rupee-Predictor/README.md

 <b>Step 3:</b> Construction of LSTM model In this step, we constructed an LSTM model based on the description presented below.<br>

+<b>Step 3:</b> Construction of GRU model In this step, we constructed an GRU model based on the description presented below.<br>

 <b>Step 4:</b> Forecasting future values In the final step, we forecast the future values based on the previous values of USD/INR.<br><br>

 ## Model Description